tiny-dnn/tiny-dnn/example/mnist/readme.md

     << convolutional_layer<tan_h>(5, 5, 5, 16, 120) // C5, 16@5x5-in, 120@1x1-out
     << fully_connected_layer<tan_h>(120, 10);       // F6, 120-in, 10-out
 ```

+What does ```tbl``` mean?
+LeNet has "sparsity" between S2 and C3 layer.
+Specifically, each feature map in C3 is connected to a subset of S2's feature maps so that each feature maps get different set of inputs (and hopefully they become compelemtary feature extractor).
+tiny-cnn supports this sparsity by ```connection_table``` structure which parameters of constructor are ```bool``` table and number of in/out feature maps.

 ## Loading Dataset
 Tiny-cnn supports idx format, so all you have to do is calling parse_mnist_images and parse_mnist_labels functions.